tmtxt/tmtxt.github.com/_drafts/2021-11-27-solution-to-find-first-and-last-position-of-element-in-sorted-array-problem.md

 ---
 layout: post
-title: "Solution to Find First and Last Position of Element in Sorted Array"
+title: "Solution to Find First and Last Position of Element in Sorted Array problem"
 description: ""
 categories: [algorithm]
 tags: []
 thumbnail:
 ---

+> Leetcode:

 Given an array of integers `nums` sorted in non-decreasing order, find the starting and ending position of a given `target` value.